 What goes into a research proposal?

-As we mentioned earlier, a good dissertation or thesis proposal needs to cover the “what”, the “why” and the “how” of the research.
-Let’s look at each of these in a little more detail:
+A good dissertation or thesis proposal needs to cover the “what“, “why” and”how” of the proposed study.
+Let’s look at each of these attributes in a little more detail:

 Your proposal needs to clearly articulate your research topic.
 This needs to be specific and unambiguous.
 Your research topic should make it clear exactly what you plan to research and in what context.
 Here’s an example of a well-articulated research topic:

 As you can see, this topic is extremely clear.
 From this one line we can see exactly:

-- What’s being investigated – factors that make people promote a brand of makeup
+- What’s being investigated – factors that make people promote or advocate for a brand of a specific makeup brand

 - In what context – the United Kingdom

 So, make sure that your research proposal provides a detailed explanation of your research topic.
 If possible, also briefly outline your research aims and objectives, and perhaps even your research questions (although in some cases you’ll only develop these at a later stage).
-Needless to say, don’t start writing your proposal until you have a crystal-clear topic in mind, or you’ll end up waffling and your research proposal will suffer as a result of this.
+Needless to say, don’t start writing your proposal until you have a clear topic in mind, or you’ll end up waffling and your research proposal will suffer as a result of this.

 As we touched on earlier, it’s not good enough to simply propose a research topic – you need to justify why your topic is original.
 In other words, what makes it unique?
 What gap in the current literature does it fill?
 If it’s simply a rehash of the existing research, it’s probably not going to get approval – it needs to be fresh.

 But, originality alone is not enough.
 Once you’ve ticked that box, you also need to justify why your proposed topic is important.
-In other words, what value will it add to the world if you manage to find answers to your research questions?
+In other words, what value will it add to the world if you achieve your research aims?